olgapombo/olgapombo.github.io/organization_scientific_meetings.md

 * Organizer of the exhibition / video installation **Beta Pictoris II**, authored by Rodrigo Vilhena, put forward by the FCT project “Image in Science and Art”, held at Travessa Convento de Jesus 12A e 16A, Lisbon, 2009. ([video](https://www.youtube.com/watch?feature=player_embedded&v=QTBWCUREAYs))
 * Organizer of the exhibition **From Science to Art.
 Porcelain Garden**, authored of Rob Kessler, put forward by the FCT project “Image in Science and Art”, held at Lisbon Calouste Gulbenkian Foundation, 17-19 February 2011
 * Coordinator of the exhibition **[CorpoIMAGEM’ (BodyIMAGE- Representations of the Body in Science and Art](https://www.pavconhecimento.pt/243/corpo-imagem)**, held at Knowledge Pavillon, Ciência Viva Agency, Lisbon, 2 February-30 March 2011.
 The exhibition was organized and curated together with Catarina Nabais, Cristina Tavares, Manuel V. Alves, Marco Pina, Pedro Silva, Ricardo Reis, Silvia di Marco. (see the [**catalogue of the exhibition**](https://www.pavconhecimento.pt/media/media/754_roteiro-corpoimagem.pdf) and RG [**here**](https://www.researchgate.net/publication/303053499_Roteiro_da_exposicao_corpoIMAGEM_Representacoes_do_Corpo_na_Ciencia_e_na_Arte).
 See also [review by TV Ciencia](https://arquivo.pt/wayback/20141001002823/http:/www.tvciencia.pt/tvcnot/pagnot/tvcnot03.asp?codpub=25&codnot=16) and  [Ciência Viva press notice](https://www.pavconhecimento.pt/857/pavilhao-do-conhecimento-ciencia-viva-recebe-a-exposicao-corpo-imagem).
-###### Through images, video, and original music, the exhibition was brought together a series of images of the human body from the past 150 years, based on the study of the collection of anatomical drawings and scientific photography from the Museum of Medicine at the Faculty of Medicine of the University of Lisbon, in parallel with the collection of old drawings from the Faculty of Fine Arts at the University of Lisbon.
+###### Through images, video, and original music, the exhibition brought together a series of images of the human body from the past 150 years, based on the study of the collection of anatomical drawings and scientific photography from the "Museum of Medicine" at the Faculty of Medicine of the University of Lisbon, in parallel with the "Collection of old drawings" from the Faculty of Fine Arts at the University of Lisbon.